|

 experience at Columbia.

-it sounds like cheerleading (anyone who knows me is aware I cannot
+cheerleading (anyone who knows me is aware I cannot help it

 institutions of higher learning around the globe.
 Where else could

-Cristina Teuscher '00 (who won a bronze medal) in swimming, Tom
+participants Cristina Teuscher '00 (who won a bronze medal) in

-Auth '90 in rowing, Matt Napoleon SEAS '98 in soccer, Ann Marsh
+swimming, Tom Auth '90 in rowing, Matt Napoleon SEAS '98 in soccer,

-'94 and Erinn Smart Barnard '02 in fencing; thespians including
+Ann Marsh '94 and Erinn Smart Barnard '02 in fencing; thespians

 In

-lower than where the school belongs.
-We wonder about these rankings
+Report lower than where the school belongs.
+We wonder about

-from a survey that changes the weighting system from year to year.
+these rankings from a survey that changes the weighting system from

-Indeed, anyone who selects a school based on a magazine study is
+year to year.
+Indeed, anyone who selects a school based on a

 You

-that it will keep Columbia going for quite a while.
+strong that it will keep Columbia going for quite a

 Dean